Set Properties for a Message

 In the Symbols pane, select the message.

-In the Property Inspector pane, edit the message properties.
+In the Property Inspector, edit the message properties.

 To use the Model Explorer: